akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+9:27 PM 3/30/2023
+Locators Properties editing in Hierarchys List.
+I in Hierarchys List places a keyframe for current Locators Deformer.

 12:55 PM 3/26/2023
 Changes for subdivision system.
 Subdivision is restrictable to Max level in Objects.
 Also combo value in Properties panel introduced.
 This value highlights in yellow and affects multiple selected items.